ramr25bai10166-vitbpl/vitproject/README.md

 - **Core Libraries:**

-  - math: For constants like pi and standard mathematical functions.
+  - math: For constants (eg: pi) and standard mathematical functions.

-  - sys: For exiting the program gracefully.
+  - sys: For exiting the program.

-  - decimal: Used extensively to ensure high-precision floating-point arithmetic.
+  - decimal: for precision in calculations

-  - cmath: Used for calculating the roots of quadratic equations, especially when the discriminant is negative (complex roots).
+  - cmath: for complex roots is quadratic equation

-  - time: Used for the stopwatch functonality.
+  - time: Used for the stopwatch.

-**Steps to Install & Run the Project**
+**How to Run the Project**

-Since this is a single-file Python script, installation is straightforward.

-1.  **Prerequisites:** Ensure you have Python 3.14 installed on your system.
+1.  **Requirements:** Ensure you have Python 3.14 (or higher version) installed in your system.
 You can download it from [python.org](https://www.python.org/).

-2.  **Save the file:** Save the provided code into a file having any name ending with .py.
+2.  **Save the file:** Save the program code into any file having any name ending with .py.

-3.  **Run from Command Line:** Open your terminal or command prompt, navigate to the directory where you saved the file, and execute the script.

-4.  **Interaction:** The program will launch the main menu, and you can interact with it by typing the corresponding number (1-6) and pressing Enter.
+3.  **Run the program:** The program can be run through idle, pycharm, etc.

+4.  **Interaction:** A menu will appear, you can enter a number corresponding to what task you would like to peform with it.

 **Instructions for Testing**

-You can test the core functionalities by selecting the relevant option from the main menu and providing specific test values.
+You can test the program by selecting the relevant option from the main menu and providing specific test values.
 Eg:

 | **Feature No.** | **Function**               | **Test Input & Expected Output**                           |
 |-----------------|----------------------------|------------------------------------------------------------|